Saturn-Chao-He/Interactive-Map-for-Disaster-Response/README.md

 ## Acknowledgement
-Great thanks to the [dataset](https://crisisnlp.qcri.org/humaid_dataset), as the dataset is used in our research.
+Great thanks to the [[HumAID]](https://crisisnlp.qcri.org/humaid_dataset), as the dataset is used in our research.

 ## Cite
 If this project is useful in your research, please cite:
 > Chao He and Da Hu.
-"Social Media Analytics for Disaster Response: Classification and Geospatial Visualization Framework", in MPDI.
+"Social Media Analytics for Disaster Response: Classification and Geospatial Visualization Framework", MPDI.